intel-analytics/ipex-llm/docs/mddocs/PythonAPI/transformers.md

 You can apply IPEX-LLM optimizations on any Hugging Face Transformers models by using the standard AutoModel APIs.

 > [!NOTE]
 > Here we take `ipex_llm.transformers.AutoModelForCausalLM` as an example.
-The API documentation for the following class, including `ipex_llm.transformers.AutoModel` / `AutoModelForSpeechSeq2Seq` / `AutoModelForSeq2SeqLM` / `AutoModelForSequenceClassification` / `AutoModelForMaskedLM` / `AutoModelForQuestionAnswering` / `AutoModelForNextSentencePrediction` / `AutoModelForMultipleChoice` / `AutoModelForTokenClassification`, are the same.
+The class method for the following class, including `ipex_llm.transformers.AutoModel` / `AutoModelForSpeechSeq2Seq` / `AutoModelForSeq2SeqLM` / `AutoModelForSequenceClassification` / `AutoModelForMaskedLM` / `AutoModelForQuestionAnswering` / `AutoModelForNextSentencePrediction` / `AutoModelForMultipleChoice` / `AutoModelForTokenClassification`, are the same.

 ### _`class`_ **`ipex_llm.transformers.AutoModelForCausalLM`**